PickleBoxer/PickleBoxer/README.md

 ## About Me

 Hey there!
 I'm Matic, a full-stack web developer from Slovenia who loves diving into front-end magic.
-I have a blast working with HTML, CSS, JavaScript, jQuery, and Vue to bring cool, interactive experiences to life.
+I have a blast working with HTML5, CSS3, JavaScript, and modern libraries such as jQuery, Vue, and TailwindCSS to build interactive experiences.
+I also utilize tools like Bootstrap and Vite to streamline development and enhance performance.

 But that's not all—I can handle back-end stuff too with PHP, Symfony, and Laravel, making sure everything works smoothly behind the scenes.

+I'm passionate about crafting performance-driven and secure solutions, continuously exploring emerging technologies like DevOps, CI/CD, AI, and blockchain to keep my skills sharp and innovative.

 ## ⚡ Skills